brillout/wildcard-api/docs/readme.template.md

 ## Error Handling

 Calling an endpoint throws an error if and only if:
-- the browser couldn't connect to the server (the browser is offline or your server is down), or
+- the browser couldn't connect to the server (`isConnectionError`), or
-- the endpoint threw an error.
+- the endpoint threw an error or doesn't exist (`isCodeError`).

-The thrown error has properties `isServerError` and `isNetworkError` enabling you to handle errors precisely, for example:
+The client-side thrown error has the properties `isCodeError` and `isConnectionError` enabling you to handle errors with precision, for example:

 ~~~js
 // Browser